What is Private Cloud | Corporate Cloud | Internal Cloud

 For some businesses, the private cloud will be the only realistic option to assure regulatory compliance.

-For example, in 2013, The CIA awarded a contract to AWS worth up to $600 million over up to 10 years.
+For example, in 2013, The CIA awarded a contract to AWS worth up to $600 million over 10 years.
 The deal, handled in secret, was first reported by FCW in March 2013, sending ripples through the tech industry.
 The AWS cloud will operate behind the IC’s firewall, or more simply: It’s a public cloud built on private premises.

 Intelligence agencies will be able to host applications or order numerous on-demand services like storage, computing, and analytics.